kyma-project/test-infra/docs/prow/developers-faq.md

 **Q: I would like to add a new component/item and have it operated by Prow**

-**A:** Creating a CI pipeline for a new component requires a new ProwJob.
-Please see [this document](create-component-jobs.md) for further information
+**A:** Creating a CI pipeline is a two step process.
+First of all you need to define a ProwJob according to [this instruction](create-component-jobs.md).
+After that, you need to add the job in the release, from which you want it to be available.
+This requires some modifications to the created ProwJob, which can be found in this [document](create-release-jobs.md)

 ---
-**Q: I need my component to be a part of a release, how to do it?**

-**A:** A release job is a special kind of ProwJob that uses a specific release branch.
-Please see [this document](create-release-jobs.md) for further information

----
-**Q: I would like to use Prow to check something on my fork, how should I do it?**
+**Q: How to test changes I made to script definied in the test-infra repository?**

 **A:** In order to do this we have 2 possible solutions: